janicicpredrag/gclc/README.md

 ## Executables

-Pre-built executables (both the command line version and the version with graphical user interface, both for Windows and for Linux) are available in the folder 'executable'.
-Running these executables may require installing some libraries (as `qt6`).

-You can download latest executables (without code) from [Github Release page](https://github.com/janicicpredrag/gclc/releases).
+You can download latest executables from the
-Package `windows.zip` contains Qt DLLs that can help you with running GUI version of GCLC.
+[Github Release page](https://github.com/janicicpredrag/gclc/releases).

-Executables also can be built from the available source code.
+Executables also can be built from the available source code following instructions provided below.

 ## Web version